 - For students interested in Ph.D. information, please visit our Fellowships page.

-The tuition rate for master’s degree candidates is charged per the number of courses registered.
+The tuition rate for master’s degree candidates is charged based on the number of courses registered.
 Each course is the equivalent of one course unit (cu).
 A minimum of three course units is required for full-time status; the maximum number of courses allowed per semester is four.
 International students must register for three course units each fall and spring semester.